matthieu-bt/business-guide/source/quickstart/members.rst

     :class: with-shadow

-- Type the e-mail address of the person you wish to add to your Skribble Business Account.
+- Type the e-mail address of the person you wish to add to your Skribble Business.
 You can add multiple e-mails by separating them with a comma.
 Once you are finished adding e-mails to the text box, click **Add**.

 .. image:: adding_address.png
     :class: with-shadow

-If the recipient has a Skribble account, they will now be added to your Skribble Business Account.
+If the recipient has a Skribble account, they will now be added to your Skribble Business.